Mastering Multithreading in Java: Understanding Threads, Runnable Interface, and Executors with Practical Examples

 1. Introduction to Multithreading in Java

 Multithreading allows multiple parts of a program to run simultaneously, improving CPU utilization and application responsiveness.
-Java provides built-in support for multithreading using Thread
+Java provides built-in support for multithreading using Thread, Runnable, and Executor frameworks.

 2. Creating Threads Using the Thread Class